Sign in

 • Must include a shift at pentathlon and one away meet

-• Lane writing for Whale-a-thon is also an a shift option
+• Lane writing for Whale-a-thon is also a shift option

 • Families invited to Relays or Finals are asked to volunteer and those shifts will not be counted toward the four shifts